ornate-lemon-horse/deep-dream-bird-final-project/docs/index.md

 ## Problem Statement

-For this project, I posed the question of how deep dream behavior could be created and how this behavior would change with things like the progression of model training.
+For this project, I posed the question of how deep dream behavior could be created and how this behavior and the specific visuals generated would change with things like the progression of model training.

 ## Related Work